58th Presidential Inaugural Parade

-U.S. Secret Service vehicles form a motorcade to escort President Donald J. Trump along Pennsylvania Ave. during the inaugural parade for the 58th Presidential Inauguration in Washington, D.C., Jan.
+Members of the United States Armed Forces march down Pennsylvania Avenue after the inauguration of Donald J. Trump as the 45th President of the United States in Washington, D.C., Jan.
 20, 2017.
 More than 5,000 military members from across all branches of the armed forces of the United States, including Reserve and National Guard components, provided ceremonial support and Defense Support of Civil Authorities during the inaugural period.
-(DoD photo by U.S. Marine Corps Cpl.
-Timothy Turner)
+(DoD video by U.S. Army Pfc.
+Hosannah Vickery)

 |Date Taken: